Thomas9292/nasa-background/README.md

 # nasa_background

-A PyQt5 GUI application to download NASA pictures and apply them as the background for your pc.
+A python CLI application to download NASA pictures and apply them as the background for your pc.

 ## Basic setup